rhjacobsen/CN_workshops/Workshops/4/README.md

 Finally, we want to investigate exactly which information is exchanged in the RIP messages.

-* Start a capture between Router 1 and Router 3.
+* Start a capture traffic between Router 1 and Router 3.
 * Wait until you can see that a number of RIP messages have been captured by Wireshark, and then stop the capture.
 * Inspect these packets.